jeremiahmarks/Platform/README.md

 I am a progressive.
 That is not a bad word.
 It simply means that we should work to improve things for ourselves and others.

 I am a socialist.
 That is not a bad word.
-It simply means that government has a key role in things like healthcare and a strong social safety net.
+It simply means that government has a key role in certain things like providing healthcare and a strong social safety net.

 I am a capitalist.
 That is not a bad word.
 It simply means that private ownership and free enterprise are engines that drive our economy.